 In High School Nicole challenged another art teacher when she did a very unique take on a self portrait with various things from her own little universe incorporated into her face, hair and the background.
 Her art teacher really wanted to enter it into a gallery show and told her that the little cartoonish alien she drew hiding in her hair would not be a fan with the judges and suggested that she take it out.
 The Jane Lane in her stuck to her guns and she didn't change her vision and submitted it for the show (cartoon alien and all).
 Not only was it accepted by the gallery but she also won the Congressional High School Art Competition.
 A judge from the show actually came up to her to tell her how impressed they all were with her piece and that they couldn't take their eyes off all the little details she hidden throughout it.
 The award was later announced in her local town and city newspapers.

 Now that Nicole is "grown up" (which she tells kids all the time not to do because it's a trap) she ironically turned out to be a little of both of her childhood false idols...Elvira and Jem after all.
 Calling them her alter egos.
 Needless to say, if its spooky and covered in glitter she probably owns it or she probably made it!

-Nicole uses her creativity to work in various mediums and has become known for her portrait drawings, wearable Dead Girl Decay accessories and her creepy corpsified creations.
+Nicole uses her creativity to work in various mediums and has become known for her portrait drawings, wearable Dead Girl Decay accessories, magical spiritual crystal art and creepy corpsified creations.
 She also enjoys just about anything that gets her creative blood flowing as long as it allows her to stay true to who she is as an artist.
 She continues to be drawn (pun intended) to finding the beauty in the odd and macabre and lives her life still hoping that the mythical worlds of Jim Henson and Tim Burton may actually still turn out to be real one day.
 A dusting of their magical inspiration has inspired many of her creations.